WolfgangErb/LC2Ditp/README.md

 Description
 -----------

-The package LS2Ditp contains a Matlab-implementation for 2D polynomial interpolation on the node points LS of degenerate and non-degenerate 2D-Lissajous curves.
-Have a look at [3] for the theoretical description of the Lissajous curves, the point sets LS and the polynomial interpolation scheme.
+The package LS2Ditp contains a Matlab-implementation for bivariate polynomial interpolation on the node points LS of degenerate as well as non-degenerate 2D-Lissajous curves.
+The theoretical description of the Lissajous curves, the point sets LS and the polynomial interpolation scheme is summarized in the survey article [3].

 The main test file for interpolation is main_example.m